Production Decline Analysis—Vertical and Horizontal Wells

 Attendees will become acquainted with the basics of commonly available computer analysis methods.
 Assumptions and limitations of each method are covered.

 Who Should Attend

-Professionals who work in production data processing as it relates to reservoir description and dynamics.
+Professionals who work in production data processing and analysis as it relates to forecasting, reserves estimates and reservoir description.

 Basic math skills are required.
 Some higher-level math is helpful but all problems can be solved with a spreadsheet.